alluShubham/alluShubham/README.md

 <h1 align="center">Hi 👋, I'm Shubham Kumar</h1>
-<h3 align="center">A Passionate Java Backend Developer who writes clean and optimize code.
-Have exprience of developing springboot application.</h3>
+<h3 align="center">A Passionate Java Backend Developer who writes clean and optimized code.
+Have experience in developing spring-boot applications.
+To be a brilliant performer in applying my skill sets, to achieve the short-term and long-term goals that have been put into a good industry.
+I like to know the recent development in all fields and their development procedure.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=allushubham&label=Profile%20views&color=0e75b6&style=flat" alt="allushubham" /> </p>